 The owners of the apartment invited the designer and architect Victoria Yakusha to create a cozy “family nest” for them.
-They travel a lot and lead an active lifestyle; however for the home decorating they prefer laconic and warm ethno-style.
+They travel a lot and lead an active lifestyle; however for the home decorating they prefer laconic and warm ethnic-style.

-For example, in the hall of the apartment you will be greeted by a mosaic panel made of clay circles.
+For example, in the hall of the apartment, you will be greeted by a mosaic panel made of clay circles.
 All of them are different in pattern and shade, but together they make up an interesting combination that instantly catches the eye.

 In the living room, one of the walls recreates the texture of the Ukrainian house “mazanka”, repeating the drawing with a special plaster based on natural clay.

 In a minimalist white interior “live” pieces from artisan furniture collection FAINA such as floor lamp “Pivnich”, wash-basin “Vulyk” and the table “Shchedryy” look especially cozy.
-In the interior there are also lots of wooden elements, which give to a city apartment special warmth of a country house.
+In the interior, there are also lots of wooden elements, which give to a city apartment special warmth of a country house.

 The atmosphere of the kitchen is also complemented by a pendant lamp “Obriy” and unusual metal chairs with fluffy cloaks.

 In the master bedroom there are many surfaces with a different texture, such as bare concrete, solid wood, textiles, but still, they look holistically and harmoniously at the expense of a single color scheme.